robverhoef/PoGoTelegramBot/ReadMe.md

 from the Telegram group before they are allowed to use the bot.
 Obviously 'your_bot_name' should be replaced with YOUR real bot name.
 Frankly this is the only part that may be confusing to a few new bot users.
 But unfortunately it is necessary because the Telegram API has no way to verify the group ID from an inline query.
-The bot will then respond with a private message to the user with instructions on how to address the bot.
+The bot will respond with a private message to the user with instructions on how to address the bot.
+Note: not after the first /hi@your_bot_name, because of this Telegram limit; "Bots can't initiate conversations with users".

+After the bot knows about the user, a conversation can be initiated from the group by typing
+> @your_bot_name

+The bot will then show a button that will take the user to a private chat.
+The conversation stays private.
+The final output will be sent to the group.

 A user can stop any conversation with the bot by entering the **/cancel** command.
 This is the preferred method of stopping when something appears to go wrong.